Underwater locator beacon: Power source and activation

 A beacon is typically supplied with electrical power by a lithium battery, which needs to be replaced after several years.
 Once the beacon becomes immersed in water, a built-in "water switch" activates it via the water's presence completing an electrical circuit, and the beacon starts emitting its "pings"; the battery power should be sufficient for 30 to 40 days after the activation.

 The minimum battery voltage is 2.97 volts and the maximum is 3.5 volts.

 The National Transportation Safety Board reported a case in 1988, involving an Aerospatiale AS-355F-1 helicopter, when the water switch had accidentally activated during the aircraft's normal operation; as a result, the battery power had been exhausted by the time the accident happened, and the beacon was not emitting the acoustic signal when it needed to do so.

 Maximum detection range

 A 37.5 kHz (SPL of 160.5 dB re 1 μPa) pinger can be detectable from the surface from a distance of 1-2 km in normal conditions and 4-5 km under ideal conditions.

+A 8.8 KHz pinger can be detectable from a distance of 13-22 km or four times the distance of standard ULBs.